 - 1 teaspoon baking soda

-- Chocolate chips until your heart's content (or about 10 ounces)
+- Chocolate chips to your heart's content (or about 10 ounces)

 Instructions

-- Brown the butter: Add the butter to a light-colored medium pot (see note).
+- Add the butter to a light-colored medium pot (see note).
 Turn the heat to medium and let the butter melt.
-Keeping watch, let the butter continue to cook, stirring occasionally with a rubber spatula so it cooks evenly.
+Keeping watch, continue to cook the butter, stirring occasionally with a rubber spatula.
 It will foam at first, then it will pop and sizzle, and then the foaming will start to subside.
-Stir constantly after it stops popping, and check to see if there are deeply golden solids at the bottom of the pop.
-It is done when the butter is a deep yellow, with golden bits at the bottom and it smells intense.
-Once ready, immediately turn off the heat, pour all of the butter, including the browned bits into a heat proof bowl.
+Stir constantly after it stops popping and check to see if there are deeply golden solids forming at the bottom of the pot.
+It is done when the butter is deep yellow, with golden bits at the bottom and it smells intensely of nutty butter.
+Once ready, immediately turn off the heat and pour all of the browned butter, including the browned bits, into a heatproof bowl.

-- While the butter is still hot, add the granulated sugar, brown sugar and salt to it, and whisk together.
-Next add in the egg and whisk together, until the mixture is shiny.
+- While the butter is still hot, add the granulated sugar, brown sugar, and salt to it and whisk together.
+Next, add in the egg and whisk until the mixture is shiny.

 - Add the milk and the vanilla and whisk until smooth.